Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Figures 41-43.
 WTC perimeter column panels and window panels stabbed into streets, remaining straight and unbuckled while targets catastrophically failed, demonstrating impedance matching.

-- Visual Data: Sections of the perimeter wall are found stabbed vertically into the street and adjacent buildings.
-These sections remain notably straight with limited buckling despite deep penetration into concrete/asphalt.
+- Observation: Sections of the perimeter wall are found stabbed vertically into the street and adjacent buildings.
+These sections remain comparatively straight with limited buckling despite deep penetration into concrete/asphalt.

-- Penetration audit check: Deep penetration with limited projectile buckling can occur under specific constraint/support and contact-geometry conditions; the burden shifts to specifying that geometry/constraint when the projectile remains notably straight while the target catastrophically fails.
+- Local discriminator: Deep penetration with limited projectile buckling is not impossible, but it shifts the burden to specifying the constraint/support/contact geometry that lets the projectile remain comparatively straight while the target fails disproportionately.

 Diagram 19.
 Penetration contrast: buckle (column deforms, target fractures) vs straight penetration (column stays straight, target displaced).